rlemaigre/vue3-promise-dialog/README.md

 ### Closing dialogs

 Your dialog must define a `returnValue` function.
 You may do so either in the setup function using Composition API or as a method using Options API.
-To close the dialog, call `$close(this)`.
+To close the dialog, call `closeDialog()`.
 When you do so, the promise will resolve to the result of the `returnValue` function.
-You may also resolve the promise to something else (for example null) by passing a value as second argument to `$close`.
+You may also resolve the promise to something else (for example null) by passing a value to `closeDialog()`.

 ### Typescript